AxisCommunications/axis-aws-kinesis-vsp/start-on-app-event/README.md

 ## Known Limitations

 When streaming to AWS Kinesis Video Streams there is a latency which can be affected by the selected AWS region, network setup and video resolution.
+This means that eventual event triggered recordings might appear in Amazon Kinesis Video Streams with a noticeable delay.